StihelC/GraphNIST/README.md

 4. Push to the branch
 5. Create a Pull Request

+### Development Guidelines

+- Follow PEP 8 style guide
+- Write tests for new features
+- Update documentation as needed
+- Use meaningful commit messages

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- PyQt5 team for the excellent GUI framework
+- Contributors and maintainers
+- Users for their feedback and suggestions